nuance-communications/mix-quickstart-projects/omnichannel-showcase-democlient/README.md

   * isPayingBill
   * madePayment
 * Illustrates
-  * Auth flow
-  * Agent Escalation
-  * NLU Sources & use of all Entity Types
   * One-step correction
   * Intent Switching
+  * Auth flow
+  * Agent Escalation with context data
   * Hyperlinks for driving next turn (intent, entity, or simulated inputs)
   * Anaphora ("What's the weather in New York?" --> "book a flight there")
   * Ellipsis ("What's the weather in Tokyo?" --> "what about in Hong Kong?")
+  * NLU Sources & use of all Entity Types
   * Preserving NLU data with ability to email
   * Preserving context for omni channel
   * Channel transfer & data sharing
   * Data Integrations for all domains
   * Latency messages during data access requests
   * Location (lat, lng) from Client
-  * Wordsets
+  * Wordsets (inline)
   * Messages
     * HTML for Web
     * Unicode for SMS
     * SSML for TTS
-    * Use of Emojis in channel context
+    * Use of Emojis in channel context (Web, SMS)
   * Rich UI capabilities in Web VA / Demo Client (with hints)
      * [Bootstrap](https://getbootstrap.com/) friendly markup rendering
      * Cards (Finance)